jie108/dagbagM/README.md

 Main user interface changes:

-- The package name has been restored from `dagbagMv2` to `dagbagM`.
 - `hc_boot` now unifies sequential and parallel bootstrap fitting through the `future` framework.
 - `hc_boot` adds `backend` and `output_type` arguments.
 Use `backend = "sequential"` for one-by-one fitting and `backend = "future"` for parallel fitting.
 Use `output_type = "array"`, `"freq"`, or `"both"` to choose the returned bootstrap output.
 - `score_shd` continues to aggregate bootstrap adjacency arrays.